neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App-gcloud.md

 # Deployment on Google Cloud

-There are [various hacks](https://medium.com/@jaychapel/4-ways-to-get-google-cloud-credits-c4b7256ff862) to get promotional credits for Google Cloud.
-So I'm going to be using their services for this tutorial.
+There are [many ways](https://medium.com/@jaychapel/4-ways-to-get-google-cloud-credits-c4b7256ff862) to get promotional credits for Google Cloud.
+So I'm going to be using their services for this project.
 The plan is that everything that I will do on google cloud will be covered by those free credits :).

 The details of how to do this are included in google cloud's [documentation](https://cloud.google.com/run/docs/quickstarts/build-and-deploy).
 I'll be mainly following their docs.